TheReal420BlazeIt/Opel-DVD800-CBX1457-Display-Pi-Hat/README.md

 This hat may work on other car displays that use the CBX1457 transmitter in the head unit, however, the hardware/software setup may be different.
 The best option is to check your car's display datasheet & inspect the display driver PCB.

+### Update on other displays
+I successfully tested a similar display (GM part number: 23354890).
+Connectors and dimentions are the same, but this type has a display resolution of 800x480, so much better than the old display.
+Only config.txt changes are needed.
+Everything else works out of the box:

+    gpio=0-9=a2
+    gpio=12-17=a2
+    gpio=20-25=a2

+    dtoverlay=vc4-kms-v3d
+    dtoverlay=vc4-kms-dpi-generic,hactive=800,hfp=210,hsync=1,hbp=182
+    dtparam=vactive=480,vfp=62,vsync=5,vbp=6
+    dtparam=clock-frequency=33300000,rgb666-padhi
+    dpi_output_format=286742

+## Note
+Later I noticed some minor errors in the schematic:

+    R7  330R needs to be 4.7K
+    C9  640p needs to be 680p (Although 640p works fine.
+Just based on reference design) C10 640p needs to be 10nF

+This project is tested on Raspberry Pi 4, Compute Module 4, and Compute Module 5